A Space-Time Transformer for Precipitation Nowcasting: Related work

 \subsection{W4CC 2021}

-In its inaugural year organizers proposed a multivariate weather forecasting challenge: participants predicted future atmospheric states (represented by four variables) for eight hours of lead-time using the same features and topographic information as model inputs \cite{kwok2021variationalunetweatherforecasting}.
+In its inaugural year, organizers proposed a multivariate weather forecasting challenge: participants predicted future atmospheric states (represented by four variables) for eight hours of lead-time using the same features and topographic information as model inputs \cite{kwok2021variationalunetweatherforecasting}.
 The authors of \cite{kwok2021variationalunetweatherforecasting} proposed to solve this task by training a U-Net VAE with a combination of deterministic and probabilistic losses.
-In this work it is argued that these design choices are crucial for modeling the fundamental uncertainty (i.e., aleatoric and epistemic) present in weather forecasting and that they therefore aid model performance.
+In this work, the authors argue that these design choices are crucial for modeling the inherent and model-related uncertainty present in weather forecasting (i.e., aleatoric and epistemic).
 However, this complex, multi-loss setup may prove difficult to extend to new tasks in practice.